Abdulelah01/EUREKA/BackgroundResearch&RQs/BR&RQ_BackgroundResearch&RQs.md

 The decline in pollinators is not limited to the United States, A study by the Entomological Society Krefeld in 2017 found that the abundance of flying insects had decreased by 75% in 27 years and midsummer population peaks had dropped by 82% in western Germany.
 The study was done between 1989 and 2016.
 “The decline in insect biomass, being evident throughout the growing season, and irrespective of habitat type or landscape configuration, suggests large-scale factors must be involved,” say the researchers.
 (Hallmann et al, 2017).
 In England, there are two recent pollination related studies.
 The first, a long-term monitoring study in Southern England found that the average annual abundance of six invertebrate groups had a biomass decline of 35% since 1970, with two groups continuing to decline while three groups have started increasing in abundance over the last decade (Ewald et al, 2016).
 The second study (Powney et al, 2019), found evidence of large pollinator declines across the United Kingdom between 1980 and 2013.
 The study saw declines in some specific species as high as 55%.
 This study believes that the decline is a result of many factors including habitat loss, climate change, and pesticides.
 The study also found a 12% increase in dominate crop pollinators believing that this change is a result of current investment in agricultural community.

-## Decisions, Interventions and Actions
+## Decisions, Interventions And Actions

 Researching Pollinator health has been eye opening.
 Much of the prognosis is bad.
 However, there are things that everyone can do to protect pollinator health.
 A wonderful conclusion of this project would be to find a way to promote the health of pollinators.
 This result could be done by finding a combination of flowering plants that can withstand the bombardment of pesticides and unpredictable weather patterns.
 In reviewing the data provided by Xerces Society, it would be great to show usage patterns within the quadrants that might promote the health of the pollinators.
 The Xerces Society might develop a model for successful planting process.
 Also, the Xerces Society would be able to continue educating the public on the need for pollinators and the factors required to create a successful pollinator habitat in Nebraska.